SepehrCodeHarmony/Ubuntu-proxy-update-automation/README.md

 echo "Proxy updated to $PROXY_URL"

 ```
- and then give it the permition:
+ and then give it the permission:
  ```bash
 sudo chmod +x /usr/local/bin/pupdate
 ```

 ---
-after this you can run ```sudo pupdate``` to chnage the ip and port!
+after this you can run ```sudo pupdate``` to change the ip and port!